Skip to content

 Together, we are:

-• Pushing back against federal threats that seek to dismantle civil rights, override Minnesota law, and erase student racial, cultural, and linguistic identities.
+• Pushing back against federal overreach that dismantles civil rights, undermines Minnesota law, and erases student racial, cultural, and linguistic identities.

-• Pushing forward a bold, community-led vision for racially just, fully funded, and inclusive public education system in Minnesota.
+• Pushing forward a community-led vision for a racially just, fully funded, and inclusive public education system in Minnesota.

 We’re fighting for sustained investment in the people, resources, and partnerships that make racial equity a reality in Minnesota schools.